 Most episodes of atrial fibrillation aren't life-threatening, but an irregular heartbeat can cause complications like a heart attack or stroke.
 When you're prepared to spot and handle what's going on, you can help your loved one get the medical care they need faster, and ease your worries, too.

-What it is: When the heart beats irregularly, causing it to flutter, race, pound, or noticeably skip beats, that's an AFib episode.
+What it is: When the heart beats irregularly, causing it to flutter, race, pound, or noticeably skip beats, that may be an AFib episode.

 The symptoms: Your loved one may be very tired and short of breath.
 They may feel faint, anxious, or confused.
-And they may notice that his heart is fluttering or pounding.
+And they may notice that their heart is fluttering or pounding.

-How to help: Call a doctor right away.
-AFib episodes rarely cause serious problems, but your loved one will need to get checked out with a physical exam.
+How to help: Call a doctor.
+AFib episodes rarely cause serious problems, but they'll need to get checked out.

 The symptoms: The main ones are discomfort, pain, pressure, or heaviness in the chest.
 A heart attack can also cause shortness of breath, nausea, confusion, and exhaustion.